At Compassion Centered Counseling, We specialize in providing treatment for depression.

 What is the best depression treatment?

-Although there are many approaches to treating depression, my approach is collaborative and involves integrating EMDR therapy with other modes of therapy.
-I work to build trust quickly and believe that building a strong therapeutic relationship is an essential key to healing.
-I help my clients to discover their strengths, and tap into those strengths, so that they improve the foundation and resilience needed for managing challenging times.
+Although there are many approaches to treating depression, our approach is collaborative and involves integrating EMDR therapy with other modes of therapy.
+We work to build trust quickly and believe that building a strong therapeutic relationship is an essential key to healing.
+We help our clients to discover their strengths, and tap into those strengths, so that they improve the foundation and resilience needed for managing challenging times.

 What is EMDR?